 - Lunch: 2 slices of crispbread or 5 saltine crackers, 1 pack of grainy cream cheese, 1 hard-boiled egg

 - Dinner: 100 g broccoli, 50 g carrots, 100 g meat or 2 hot dog sausages, 1/2 banana, 1 scoop vanilla ice cream

 Day 3 of the Military Diet

-- Breakfast: 2 slices of crispbread, 1 slice of cheese, 1 small apple
+- Breakfast: 2 slices of crispbread, 1 slice of cheddar cheese, 1 small apple

-- Lunch: 1 portion of scrambled eggs or 1 boiled egg, 1 slice of toast
+- Lunch: 1 portion of scrambled eggs or 1 hard-boiled egg, 1 slice of toast

 - Dinner: 1 can tuna, 1/2 banana, 1 scoop vanilla ice cream

-The crash cure is based on calorie reduction, so you consume fewer calories than you consume normally.
-So your body is forced to fall back on its reserves and starts burning your fat.
-During the first three days, you should not take more than 1000 calories.
+The crash cure is based on calorie reduction, so you consume fewer calories than you normally would.
+Your body is then forced to fall back on its reserves and it starts burning your fat.
+During the first three days, you should not eat more than 1000 calories.
 In the four following diet days, you can eat up to 1500 calories.
 There are only three meals a day, so your body has enough time between meals and especially at night to access its fat reserves.

 Have you already made experiences with the military diet?
 Tell us about it on FamilyApp!